5 American musicians chosen for cultural exchange with Sarajevo Philharmonic

 The Sarajevo Philharmonic operated without interruptions throughout the siege of Sarajevo from 1993-1995.
 Although Sarajevo was exposed to daily bombardment from the surrounding hills which killed over 10,000 of its citizens, the Philharmonic held nine concerts in the 1993-1994 season, 21 concerts in the 1994-1995 season, and 41 concerts in the 1995-1996 season.
 Out of those 41 concerts, 10 were held prior to November 1995, when the Dayton Peace Agreement was signed.
 The Philharmonic lost two musicians during the siege.

-The International Cultural Exchange Program for Classical Musicians started Sept.
-11 and the participants will return to the United States on July 2, 2012.
+The International Cultural Exchange Program for Classical Musicians starts in September 2013 and the participants will return to the United States in July 2014.
 Selection of the musicians was done by Conductor and Artistic Director Diane Wittry, who is a BHAAAS international member; Samra Gulamovic, director and conductor of the Sarajevo Philharmonic; and Eldin E. Karaikovic, BHAAAS project director.
 The applicants submitted copies of their performance resumes and unedited DVDs of their playing.
-The applicants also included a short video of why they wanted to participate in the program.
+The applicants also included a short video about why they wanted to participate in the program.
+Below are their biographies and photos.

 Read more below: